Sameh-R-Labib/no_framework/README.md

 He is learning from Lynda.com courses.

-Without using a PHP framework Sam will have a project for BusCompanyX.com

-This is an Open Source project and Sam is looking for a collaborators who would send him GitHub pull requests.
+Without using a PHP framework Sam will have a project for BusCompanyX.com This is an Open Source project and Sam is looking for a collaborators who do pull requests.

+The no_framework code will be general enough that it can be used for any project.
+Having said that I also say:
 Possible end users of this code are school bus contractors in the English speaking world.
 Since this is free and open source software revenue is derived by those who implement it for school bus contractors.